-That Agency Administrator(s) has reviewed and approved the decision; and
+That Agency Administrator(s) have reviewed and approved the decision; and

 The framework for the actions to be performed under the Delegation of Authority that authorizes an Incident Commander to operate on a specific unit(s).

 Not all wildfires require published WFDSS decisions, and direction differs slightly between federal agencies.
 There is no mandate for the State of Alaska to publish a decision for fires in State Protection Areas that only affect lands within State jurisdiction (State, Municipal, Private).
 The AOP signatory agencies, including DOF, agree to collaborate in the publication of a decision when: